 Nitrogen is being injected into all three reactors to ensure inert atmosphere there and prevent any chance of further hydrogen explosions.
 Nuclear fuel in storage pools is being stably cooled and is believed not to have been significantly damaged.
 Removal of fuel from the storage pool in unit 4 began in November 2013.

-The priority is removal of used fuel from the four storage pools at the top of the reactor buildings, then later removal of the melted core material from inside units 1-3, which is targeted to begin in about ten years.
-The four reactors will be decommissioned in 30-40 years.
+The priority is removal of used fuel from the four storage pools at the top of the reactor buildings and this is well underway at unit 4.
+In about ten years Japanese technicians expect to be ready to begin removal of the melted core material from inside units 1-3.
+The four reactors will be decommissioned in 30-40 years, which is typical for any nuclear facility.

 WNN has been reporting on developments at the Fukushima site and the global response to the accident since March 11, 2011.